 Under Virginia’s Zero Tolerance law, drivers under the age of 21 who have any alcohol in their system (.02 BAC) are subject to a mandatory fine of $500 and administrative license suspension for one year.
 Sometimes, the court will allow the defendant to perform 50 hours of community service instead of the fine.
 Drivers under 21 whose BAC is .08 or higher are subject to the same DUI penalties as anyone over 21.

 Will I lose my license?

 Upon arrest for DUI, your license is automatically suspended for at least seven days.
-If you are later convicted of DUI, your license will be suspended for at least one year on a First Offense, three years on a Second Offense and Indefinitely for a Third Offense.
-The court can grant restricted driving privileges to drive to work, school, child care, etc. You will probably have to install an ignition interlock on your vehicle before you will be allowed to drive.
-There are some other exceptions that will allow you to potentially operate an employer’s vehicle without interlock that can be explored with your attorney.
+If you are later convicted of DUI, your license will be suspended for at least one year on a first offense, three years on a second offense and indefinitely for a third offense.
+The court can grant restricted driving privileges to drive to work, school, child care, etc. You will likely have to install an ignition interlock on your vehicle before you will be allowed to drive.
+There are some other exceptions that will allow you to potentially operate an employer’s vehicle without an interlock that can be explored with your attorney.

 How can an attorney help me if I am arrested for DUI?